 United Airlines announced that it was adding a direct flight from Washington Dulles International to Athens.
 Other airlines serving Athens include American Airlines and Delta Air Lines.

 You will however be asked to provide proof that you have completed (two doses) Covid-19 vaccination or a negative PCR test result taken 72 hours before arrival.
 It should be noted that domestic lockdown restrictions apply to all travelers.

 Should I book a trip to Greece?

 Yes.
-Greek authorities have announced a tentative opening date for May 15.
-Book your trip for June, July or August, when vaccination campaigns will be close to completion.
-In that time, the European Union is also expected to have introduced a “digital green certificate” which will allow holders to travel to any European country restriction free.
-The certificate is like a health passport of sorts validating that you have been vaccinated against Covid-19, have recovered from Covid, or have a negative Covid test result.
+Book your trip for the end of June, July or August, when vaccination campaigns will be close to completion.
+By the end of June, the European Union is also expected to have introduced a “digital green certificate” – a travel pass of sorts which will allow holders to travel to any European country restriction free.
+The certificate is like a health passport validating that you have been vaccinated against Covid-19, have recovered from Covid, or have a negative Covid test result.

-Greece will be accepting all visitors as long as they can provide proof of vaccination or negative PCR test results.
+Greece is accepting all visitors as long as they can provide proof of vaccination, recovery, or negative PCR test results.
 When booking make sure to ask whether your country has restrictions in place and whether you will be required to test again or quarantine when you return to your homeland.